james-parky/i3mac/README.md

     - New terminals can be opened via <kbd>⌘</kbd>+<kbd>↩︎</kbd>.
     - Containers can be split either horizontally or vertically using <kbd>⌘</kbd>+<kbd>⌥</kbd>+<kbd>V</kbd> and <kbd>
       ⌘</kbd>+<kbd>⌥</kbd>+<kbd>H</kbd> respectively.
+    - Windows can be toggled as (non)-floating with <kbd>⌘</kbd>+<kbd>⌥</kbd>+<kbd>C</kbd>.
+Floating windows are tracked but not managed at all by the window manager.
+That is to say, the only way to interact with a window after it has been toggled floating is via the mouse or other keybindings/tools external to `i3mac`.

 ## Command Line Arguments